Middle management: Necessity

 The overall necessity of middle managers in an organization is questioned.
 They are said to be too costly, non-effective and constantly under-performing employees.
 It has been stated that middle managers do not carry out their main duties of linking the organization and reporting effectively, which leads to a block of communication between different levels of staff.
 Thus, as rapid growth of globalization put pressures on businesses in terms of cost effectiveness and speed of information flow within the organization, middle management make companies less flexible and competitive.

 Future

 The development of information technology has enabled an increase in the span of control and reduced the need for middle management.
 Moreover, an increasing number of modern organizations are becoming flatter and downsized in pursuit of flexibility, higher competitiveness, and innovation.
 According to David Williams, flat organizations promote greater intercommunication and efficiency among workers.
 As a result, many organizations are being restructured, middle management is being reduced, and their roles are considered outdated and unnecessary.

 At the same time, there is still a need in a middle manager as an employee and they continue playing a significant role in organizations, specifically in setting an overall strategy and targets.
 Changes in the global market forced them to become more flexible, stress-resistant, acquire new skills.

+Younger generations are reportedly consciously avoiding traditional management roles, instead preferring roles offering autonomy and work-life balance.
+Termed "conscious unbossing", the focus on self-care over traditional hierarchical advancement is more prevalent in Generation Z. The lack of interest in middle management has raised concerns about the potential death of managers in coming years.
+The term stems from conscious uncoupling.